-This is an excerpt from Playing Fair by Joy Butler.
+This is an excerpt from Playing Fair.

 This vignette provides a quick snapshot of an inventing games lesson focused on net games.
 We can readily appreciate the diversity of students' skill levels and also how students are the architects of their own games.
 Through the teacher's skillful questioning, both groups are able to analyze the constraints of their games and change their rules to make them more flowing, challenging, and fun.
 By working progressively through the constructs of their invented games and the corresponding strategies and tactics, they construct schema from which they can make comparisons to other games they will learn.
 As they negotiate the construction of their games, they also learn how to work closely with others.